eparsonnet93/ekpmeasure/README.md

 # Change log

+### Version 0.1.14

+With help form Geo!

+- Updates to utils to make to improve the function `get_number_and_suffix` + other updates to include additional instruments and fixes.

 ### Version 0.1.13

 - Can now group Data. `data.groupby`
 - Can now remove nans from data. `data.dropna`
-- Improvements to file management in control, saving, and more appropriate trial incrementing in `control.experiment`4
+- Improvements to file management in control, saving, and more appropriate trial incrementing in `control.experiment`
 - Functions used in `data.apply` should no longer require the use of iterable data arrays.
 Please raise an issue if one occurs.

 ### Version 0.1.12